devesahil/stock-market/replit.md

 TradePro is a modern stock trading platform featuring a professional landing page with real-time market data, interactive animations, and a comprehensive admin dashboard for content management.
 The application combines a React-based frontend with an Express.js backend, utilizing PostgreSQL for data persistence and modern UI components for an exceptional user experience.

 The platform showcases featured stocks with live price updates, market news, user testimonials, and engaging animations throughout the interface.
-The admin dashboard provides full CRUD operations for managing stocks, news articles, and testimonials with role-based access control.
+The admin dashboard provides full CRUD operations for managing stocks, news articles, testimonials, and most importantly, a complete Content Management System (CMS) that allows administrators to edit all text content on the landing page in real-time.

 ## User Preferences